No products in the cart.

 Rest your forearm on a table with your hand and wrist hanging off the edge.
 Keep your palm facing down.
 Then, lift the back of your hand up.
 (This is the opposite of the Wrist Curl movement.)

-This movement is more difficult with the palm down instead of up.
 Try it first without any weight.
-Then, when you’re ready for a challenge, hold a water bottle or light dumbbell in your hand while you perform this hand strengthening exercise.
+Then, when you’re ready for a challenge, hold a water bottle or light dumbbell in your hand while you perform this forearm strengthening exercise.

 36. Rotation Exercise (Dexterity and Fine Motor Skills)

-Take a pen, and try rotating it around your middle finger, using your thumb, index, and ring finger to help you manipulate the pen.
+Try rotating a pen around your middle finger, using your thumb, index, and ring finger to help you manipulate the pen.
 Think about twirling the pen around your fingers.

 37. Shifting Exercise (Dexterity and Fine Motor Skills)